 - (6) 1The qualification assessment process shall be adjusted to take into account the nature and extent of a student's disability.
 2Students with a doctor's certificate showing credibly that they are either partially or fully incapable of sitting the examination in the intended manner due to long-term or permanent disabilities which do not affect the performance which is being tested shall be entitled to be granted permission by the chairperson of the Examinations Committee to have this disadvantage offset by working time being extended accordingly or the examination process being structured differently.
-However, care must be taken to ensure that the examination is still suitable to provide evidence of skills which are being assessed by the examination. - (7) Applicants shall bear their own costs of the qualification assessment process. - (8) Confirmation of passing the qualification assessment process shall remain valid indefinitely, provided that the Master's degree programme has not been changed significantly.
+However, care must be taken to ensure that the examination is still suitable to provide evidence of skills which are being assessed by the examination. - (7) Applicants shall bear their own costs of the qualification assessment process. - (8) 1Applicants who did not qualify for admission to the Master's degree programme may apply for repetition of the qualification assessment process on the basis of the documents submitted for the first application one more time.
+2It is always possible to take part in the qualification assessment process on the basis of other documents. - (9) Confirmation of passing the qualification assessment process shall remain valid indefinitely, provided that the Master's degree programme has not been changed significantly.